 - Sweetener: Use brown sugar or monk fruit if you’re trying to reduce added sugar.

-- Pumpkin: Canned pumpkin puree keeps these healthy oatmeal cups moist without adding extra fat.
+- Pumpkin: Canned pumpkin puree keeps these oatmeal cups moist without adding extra fat.

-- Powdered Sugar combines with milk and yogurt to create a glaze for drizzling over the finished pumpkin oatmeal muffins.
+- Powdered Sugar: Combined with milk and yogurt to create a glaze for drizzling over the finished pumpkin oatmeal cups.